 Another issue is that some clients assume too much responsibility for their intrusive thoughts.
 This may cause them to rebound with even greater force.
 If your attempt at Thought-Stopping has heightened your negative thinking, it’s best to stop the Thought-Stopping techniques that you have been using up to that point and discuss other options with your therapist.

-Research by Dr. Daniel Wegner at Harvard on “white bears and other unwanted thoughts” shows that trying not to think a thought leads to it returning with a vengeance like a boomerang.
+Research by Dr. Daniel Wegner at Harvard on “white bears and other unwanted thoughts” shows that trying not to think a thought may lead to it returning with a vengeance like a boomerang in some cases.

 Susan Nolen-Hoeksema was chair of Yale’s Department of Psychology.
 She was a renowned scholar, teacher, mentor, and academic leader.
 Susan was recognized internationally for her work on how people regulate emotions and how maladaptive thinking can aggravate emotional problems, especially depression.
 She had a particular interest in the Thought-Stopping battles of women and adolescents.